Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 ### Sign Up Form

+The 'Sign Up' form does not change its arrangement with a change in the viewport's width.

+Similar to the 'Weekly Events' section, the content is guaranteed to fit within the section irrespective of the viewport's width.

+Here is the section when the viewport's width is 768px:

 ![Sign up form section when the viewport's width is 768px](./docs/sign-up-768px.webp)

+and for 412px:

 ![Sign up form section when the viewport's width is 412px](./docs/sign-up-412px.webp)